Scripture Passage: John 4:46-54

 Adrian Rogers says, “The greater your faith, the greater glory God gets; by faith man gives God pleasure and by faith God gives man treasure.”

 John 4 tells the story of a man whose superficial, superstitious faith was transformed into a strong, saving faith.

 “So Jesus came again to Cana of Galilee where He had made the water wine.
 And there was a certain nobleman whose son was sick at Capernaum.
 When he heard that Jesus had come out of Judea into Galilee, he went to Him and implored Him to come down and heal his son, for he was at the point of death.
 Then Jesus said to him, ‘Unless you people see signs and wonders, you will by no means believe’” (John 4:46-48).

-This passage also shows the progression of strong faith.
-There are steps in developing this sort of saving faith, the first being that he heard the Word of God, and then that he believed it.
+There are steps in developing this sort of saving faith, the first being hearing the Word of God, and then believing it.
 What we believe is not contrary to reason; it goes beyond reason.
 We must obey the Word of God, and then rest in it.

 Adrian Rogers says, “Faith is not seeing signs and wonders, rather, it is a response to the character of God.”

 After the nobleman’s son was healed, he not only believed in a miracle worker but in a Messiah.